HEALTHY EATS: FRENCH FOOD THEN AND NOW

 It has been eight years since I started teaching French home cooking.
 I never enjoyed cooking very much because I had never learned to do it properly.
 Then I read a large number of cookbooks and cooking magazines, which my mother and mother-in-law who lives in France sent to me.
 I also did research on the Internet.
 I developed my homemade full-course recipes every month in an experimental manner, testing many prototypes along the way.
 This is the extent to which I dedicated myself to my recipes.
 It makes me very happy when my home recipes are enjoyed.

-Old style of French cuisine is generally perceived to consist of high-calorie food with plenty of butter, cream and12_06_ABCD_Ent3 cheese in addition to staple foods such as french fries, boiled potatoes and butter rice.
+Old style of French cuisine is generally perceived to consist of high-calorie food with plenty of butter, cream and cheese in addition to staple foods such as french fries, boiled potatoes and butter rice.
 In fact, if I were to compare the recipes of old cookbooks from my mother-in-law with that of modern day cooking magazines you will see a difference in colour and serving portion, which makes it hard to believe that they are talking about the same country’s food.
 One of the jobs of rich sauces made with butter or cream is to keep meat, fish or vegetables tasting good even when it was not possible to serve them fresh.
 It was a trick used in order to serve good tasting food back then.

 Today it is not so difficult to obtain fresh food.
 A greater familiarity with vegetarian food and a focus on healthy dietary living including low-fat, low-sodium, organic, vegan or raw options is drawing more attention.
-Under th13_06_Ent_ABCDE_2ese influences, French food is also becoming more healthful.
+Under these influences, French food is also becoming more healthful.
 It should look as good as it tastes as well as being low in fat and providing healthy satisfaction.
 It is a real challenge to create such dishes.
 Now let’s take a look at some helpful tips for home cooking.

 Instead of creamy sauce;